In this Azure article, we will discuss how to create Azure network watcher and along with that, we will also discuss a few other topics as below.

 View Metrics

-You have the provision to view the metrics or the summary of the number of network resources that you have created or deployed within your Azure subscription, the name of the resource, the current limit, and the usage within your subscription or even region.
+You can view the metrics or the summary of the number of network resources you have created or deployed within your Azure subscription, the name of the resource, the current limit, and the usage within your subscription or even region.

 Viewing The Logs

-Azure Network Watcher provides you with the opportunity to view and analyze the logs.
+Azure Network Watcher allows you to view and analyze the logs.

-With the help of the NSG flow log, you can able to log the IP address of your source and destination, the protocol and the port details, etc.
+With the help of the NSG flow log, you can log the IP address of your source and destination, the protocol and the port details, etc.

-You have the provision to enable logging for different network resources like load balancers, application gateways, virtual network gateways, etc.
+You can enable logging for different network resources like load balancers, application gateways, virtual network gateways, etc.

 It is easy to view the logs with the help of Power BI and the traffic analytics feature where you will get a very good visualization of your NSG flow logs.